THE THEORY OF COSMIC ORIGINS

 The question was asked, “Did man invent mathematics or did he discover it?”
 We assume that mathematics springs from a universal source because the universe exhibits mathematical precision and patterns from the very start.

-Awareness, then, is the first cause.
+Alert awareness, then, is the first or the simultaneous cause.
 It is responsible for the recognition of an object and events.
 Objects and events exist in time and space.
 Awareness comes in myriads of forms and degrees.
 It is present in all living things.
 It is present as prehensions and in inanimate things.
 All things are produced by awareness in myriads of localized forms.
 When organized, awareness becomes consciousness.
-All things are formed from the eternal and non-material awareness which has always been present––as the eternal now is ever-present.
+All things are formed from the eternal and non-material awareness which has always been present–as the eternal now is ever-present.
 This is where the concept of the world in the mind is most convincing.
 In order for there to have been an evolutionary path through the birthing of elements in stars, there had to be an observer.

 As the positive numbers in the mathematical universe continue endlessly, the negative numbers continue endlessly as well.
 The sum of all these numbers negative and positive are zero, that is, the total mathematical value of the mathematical universe is zero.
 It has no numerical value, as it is not a thing and needs no value.
 For example, the sum of 1+2+3+4 subtracted from the sum of -1-2-3-4 equals zero.
 It has no value because it comes from its source in the non-dimensional.
 All the mathematical universes must add up to zero as well.
 In order for that to occur physically—to add up to zero—negative values must be paired with positive values.